openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 Currently MicroShift ships [ovn-kubernetes](https://github.com/openshift/ovn-kubernetes) (ovn-k) CNI responsible for connectivity within and outside the cluster.
 There are users that have needs beyond what ovn-k offers like adding more interfaces to the Pods.
-Some example requirements are connecting Pod to host's bridge interface or setting up complex networking based on VLAN.
+Some example requirements are connecting Pods to the host's bridge interface or setting up complex networking based on VLAN.
 This functionality is Multus' trademark - adding additional interfaces to Pods.

-Following enhancement explores providing Multus CNI as an optional component to MicroShift.
+This enhancement explores providing Multus CNI as an optional component to MicroShift.

 ## Motivation

 Providing Multus CNI for MicroShift will help users:
 - wanting to integrate MicroShift into existing environments
 - wanting to slowly, step by step, migrate to MicroShift without being required to refactor everything at once
-- wanting to add additional interfaces because of newly discovered requirement
+- wanting to add additional interfaces because of newly discovered requirements

 ### User Stories

-* As an MicroShift admin, I want to add additional interface to certain Pods so that I can make them accessible over network that should not be available to rest of the cluster.
+* As a MicroShift admin, I want to add additional interfaces to certain Pods so that I can make them accessible over networks that should not be available to rest of the cluster.
-* As an MicroShift admin, I want to add additional interface to certain Pods so that I can access them directly without using Kubernetes' networking such as NodePorts, Load Balancers, Ingresses, etc.
+* As a MicroShift admin, I want to add additional interfaces to certain Pods so that I can access them directly (from outside the cluster) without using Kubernetes' networking such as NodePorts, Load Balancers, Ingresses, etc.
-* As an MicroShift admin, I want to add additional interface to certain Pods so that I can start slowly migrating existing solution to MicroShift.
+* As a MicroShift admin, I want to add additional interfaces to certain Pods so that I can start slowly migrating an existing solution to MicroShift.

 ### Goals